elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > As you can see in Figure 1-10 on page 11, there are obvious differences in the way the Linux kernel has to address memory in 32-bit and 64-bit systems.
 Exploring the physical-to-virtual mapping in detail is beyond the scope of this paper, so we highlight some specifics in the Linux memory architecture.
 >
 > On 32-bit architectures such as the IA-32, the Linux kernel can directly address only the first gigabyte of physical memory (896 MB when considering the reserved range).
-Memory above the so-called ZONE&#95;NORMAL must be mapped into the lower 1 GB.
-This mapping is completely transparent to applications, but allocating a memory page in ZONE&#95;HIGHMEM causes a small performance degradation.
+Memory above the so-called ZONE_NORMAL must be mapped into the lower 1 GB.
+This mapping is completely transparent to applications, but allocating a memory page in ZONE_HIGHMEM causes a small performance degradation.
 >
-> On the other hand, with 64-bit architectures such as x86-64 (also x64), ZONE&#95;NORMAL extends all the way to 64 GB or to 128 GB in the case of IA-64 systems.
-As you can see, the overhead of mapping memory pages from ZONE&#95;HIGHMEM into ZONE_NORMAL can be eliminated by using a 64-bit architecture.
+> On the other hand, with 64-bit architectures such as x86-64 (also x64), ZONE_NORMAL extends all the way to 64 GB or to 128 GB in the case of IA-64 systems.
+As you can see, the overhead of mapping memory pages from ZONE_HIGHMEM into ZONE_NORMAL can be eliminated by using a 64-bit architecture.
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2013/06/memory_zones.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/06/memory_zones.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/06/memory_zones.png" alt="memory zones RHCSA and RHCE Chapter 10   The Kernel" width="502" height="406" class="alignnone size-full wp-image-9107" title="RHCSA and RHCE Chapter 10   The Kernel" /></a>
 >